zhenners/pygame1/README.md

 player_rect = player_image.get_rect()
 player_rect.left = 100
 ```
 Yay!
-The rocket has moved to the left.
+This means that the left side of the player rectangle has moved to the left.
 Let's position it to the middle.
+*INSERT PIC: DIAGRAM OF THE 100 pixels MOVEMENT

 Step 2: Move the player to the middle from its current position